Mariia-Strykalo/ecommerce-transaction-dataset-analysis/README.md

 - Payment method
 - Transaction date

-The project is structured around several агтсешщті responsible for a specific task.
+The project is structured around several functions responsible for a specific task.
 The load_csv function reads the CSV file and converts each valid row into a dictionary representing a single transaction.
 This function also handles basic error checking, such as empty rows or invalid data types.
 The aggregate_by_category function groups transactions by product category and calculates the total number of purchases, total amount of purchaces, and average purchase value for each category.
 This aggregated data is reused in later analysis steps.
 The analyze_purchase_patterns function calculates the overall average purchase amount, identifies the top five categories by average purchase value, and finds extreme cases such as the largest purchases made by the youngest and oldest users.